eonist/GitSync/refreshCommitListTodos.md

         //to remove the correct item from sortedByDates array
             //store the index of the location

-//sortedByDate should actually pop of the last item if the count excedes a limit
+//sortedByDate should actually pop of the last item if the count exceeds a limit
     //
 //The sortedByDate will have a date range (first..last)
     //this date range will be important to keep the array at max count 🔑 (when you add/remove new repos for instance)